andre-d/organic/README.md

 ### Parameters

-**--big-endian**
+**--little-endian**

-Switches output to big-endian mode, the reverse of notchian syntax.
+Switches output to little-endian mode, the reverse of notchian syntax.

-Shorthand: -b

 **--equate [key] [value]**